BetaHuhn/metadata-scraper/README.md

 ### Credits

-The loader is based on [file-loader](https://github.com/webpack-contrib/file-loader).
+This library is based on Mozilla's [page-metadata-parser](https://github.com/mozilla/page-metadata-parser).
+I converted it to TypeScript, implemented a few new features, and added more rules.

 ## License